bbatjargal/histogram-chart/README.md

 ### Usage

-Define Histogram tag in your JSX code and need to pass data property as a dictionary.
+Define a Histogram tag in your JSX code and need to pass the data property as a dictionary.

 For example: